 Coolio cleaned up his act for Stevie

-Rap hit “Gangsta’s Paradise” celebrated its 25th-anniversary last year.
+Rap hit “Gangsta’s Paradise” celebrated its 25th anniversary in 2020.
 Performed by Coolio, who co-wrote it with Larry Sanders and Doug Rasheed, it was featured on the soundtrack for Dangerous Minds starring Michelle Pfeiffer (1995).

 Stevie Wonder is also credited as composer – Coolio sampled his 1976 track Pastime Paradise.
 People covered 20 years of Gangsta’s Paradise in 2015.
 They mention Wonder’s insistence that cuss words be removed.
 He also wanted a whopping 95% of the publishing money… Coolio was reportedly unaware of the latter demand at the time!

 We Are the World… but what on Earth are these lyrics?